Tips for Successfully Investing in Any Property Class

 The desirability of Class A buildings means that they provide more liquidity than Class B or Class C properties.
-In other words, there is enough consistent interest in Class A properties that an investor can expect to have an easier time selling the property than in trying to sell a Class B or Class C property in the same market.
+In other words, there is enough consistent interest in Class A properties that an investor can expect to have an easier time selling the property than they would selling a Class B or Class C property in the same market.

 For all these reasons, Class A properties are considered one of the safest additions to an investor’s portfolio.
 Conversely, they offer some of the lowest returns as the trade-off for this lower risk profile.

 Features of Class B Properties

 A Class B real estate property is, as you would expect, one tier below Class A. Features of Class B properties often include:

 - Fewer amenities than a Class A building.

 - Average interior finishes, systems, and floor plans.